 I'm a fan of lentils, and if you're not familiar with them, I encourage you to give them a try.
 These guys are tiny little food superstars.
-Besides the fact that they are incredibly nutritious, economical, and quick cooking, they are amazingly versatile, too.
+Besides the fact that they are incredibly nutritious, economical, and quick-cooking, they are amazingly versatile, too.
 You can learn more about this little powerhouse pulse by checking out lentils.org, where you find info on how to cook them, the different varieties, nutritional information, and lots more.
 And, bonus, tons of other recipes.

 Most of the world's production of lentils is here in Canada, in particular, the province of Saskatchewan.
 Thanks, Saskatchewan!
 This is a fact I didn't know until I read it on the lentils website linked above.

-Lentils are a great way to add body and texture to a dish, like this carrot lentil soup.
+Lentils are a great way to add body and texture to a meatless dish, like this ginger carrot lentil soup.
 You will love the flavour combo of carrots and ginger in this velvety soup.
 The warmth of ginger, along with a pinch of cumin, are a perfect complement to the carrot's sweetness.
-Did you know, ginger has medicinal properties that can soothe upset stomachs and relieve nausea?
+And, did you know, ginger has medicinal properties that can soothe upset stomachs and relieve nausea?
 So this is a good soup if you're under the weather. (which of course, hopefully, you are not)

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 1 onion, chopped
+- 1 onion chopped

-- 2 stalks celery,chopped
+- 2 stalks celery chopped

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

-- 1 tsp cumin
+- 1 teaspoon cumin

 - salt & pepper

-- 2 inches fresh ginger root, peeled and minced
+- 2 inches fresh ginger root peeled and minced

-- 2 lb carrots, peeled and sliced
+- 2 lb carrots peeled and sliced

 - 7 cups vegetable stock